DataBiosphere/terra-axon-examples/first_hour_on_vwb/README.md

 - Run the [working_with_resources.ipynb](https://github.com/DataBiosphere/terra-axon-examples/blob/main/first_hour_on_vwb/working_with_resources.ipynb) notebook to learn about creating, accessing, adding, and removing referenced and controlled resources in your workspace.

+- Run the [creating_a_data_collection.ipynb](https://github.com/DataBiosphere/terra-axon-examples/blob/main/first_hour_on_vwb/creating_a_data_collection.ipynb) notebook to learn how to create and publish versions of a data collection and access its resources in your workspace.
 ## Feedback

 If you have feedback about your experience with the First Hour on Verily Workbench materials, we'd love to hear from you.
 Please reach out to <a href="mailto:first-hour-on-vwb-feedback@verily-bvdp.com?subject=First Hour on VWB Feedback">the Verily Workbench team</a> to share your thoughts.